Editorial: Miyares' attempt to deny innocence tests idea of justice

 We wonder if the attorney general intends his behavior in the Richardson case to show just how much he supports police and how tough he is on law and order.
 We also wonder if he wants to be accountable for substituting his judgment for others.

-The problem with this reasoning is that last week Miyares' new wrongful conviction team backed an innocence writ for Michael Haas.
-Haas served a prison sentence from 1994 until 2017 for sexually abusing his two sons when they were nine and 11.
+The problem with this reasoning is that last week Miyares' new wrongful conviction team backed an innocence writ for Michael Haas, who served a prison sentence from 1994 until 2017 for sexually abusing his two sons when they were nine and 11.

 "For years, Mr. Haas’ sons have said they were coerced into testifying against their father, and have repeatedly recanted their 1994 testimony," a news release from Miyares' office said.
 "Additionally, the medical testimony relied on for Haas’ conviction was recently proven unreliable.
 Due to these developments, the Commonwealth of Virginia has moved to support a Writ of Actual Innocence for Michael Haas."